adil192/SamsungAppsPatcher/README.md

    ![image](https://user-images.githubusercontent.com/21128619/142562030-6ef6528a-f474-42a2-b3f2-142ea0bff430.png)

-## How to patch an new watch plugin
+## How to patch a new watch plugin

 1. Download the apk of the app you want to patch into the `originals` folder (rename it to something simple like active2plugin.apk to make things easier).